HaxeFlixel/flixel-docs/documentation/02_handbook/17-mouse.html.md

 ## Flash native cursor API

 AS3-Flixel used a simple `Sprite` to display a bitmap graphic that is synchronized with the mouse position every frame.
 This approach is not optimal, as it causes what is commonly referred to as "mouse lag" - the cursor sprite lags behind the actual mouse position.
-Depending on the game's framerate and the player's mouse speed, this can be very noticable and thus have a negative impact on the overall experience.
+Depending on the game's framerate and the player's mouse speed, this can be very noticeable and thus have a negative impact on the overall experience.

 HaxeFlixel leverages the [flash native cursor API](http://www.adobe.com/devnet/flashplayer/articles/native-mouse-cursors.html) for better mouse cursor performance.
 However, there are certain restrictions to native cursors: